 The “Case for Quality Initiative” is a strategic priority for the US Food and Drug Administration.
 To support this initiative, the agency is working to implement policies that go beyond compliance with regulations and provide an enhanced focus on the manufacturing quality.

-To gain a deeper understanding about this strategic shift at the FDA, I recently spoke with Steve Silverman, Director of the Office of Compliance at the FDA’s Center for Devices and Radiological Health.
+To learn more about this strategic shift at FDA, I spoke with Steve Silverman, Director of the Office of Compliance at the FDA’s Center for Devices and Radiological Health.

-Beginning in January, we will publish a series of “Executive Perspective” articles covering our discussion on the Case for Quality Initiative.
+We are publishing the interview in a series of articles covering our discussion on the Case for Quality Initiative.

-- In Part II, we discuss the expected benefits of Case for Quality Initiative for FDA and industry as well as the role metrics and analytics play in supporting the Case for Quality Initiative.
+In this article, Part II of the series, we discuss the expected benefits of Case for Quality Initiative for FDA and industry as well as the role metrics and analytics play in support of the Case for Quality Initiative.

-- In the final article of this series, Mr. Silverman discusses how firms can demonstrate to the Agency their commitment to quality.
+Stay tuned to Part III of this series, where Mr. Silverman will discusses how firms can demonstrate their commitment to quality to the Agency.
 We also discuss FDA’s shift from “lagging” to “leading indicators,” and outline next steps for Case for Quality Initiative.